 The Streamlit interface is built around a single interaction: select a regulation, click Analyze, watch the agent reason.
 As it runs, the app surfaces each internal log step in real time — "Calculating SEC velocity...", "Joint action detected: 3 agencies...", "Fetching enforcement context..." — so a compliance officer or a recruiter can see exactly how the decision was made.

-That transparency was intentional.
 A black-box output from a compliance tool is useless; the reasoning trace is what builds trust.
 The design also includes a "Demo Mode" that feeds a simulated high-velocity dataset, forcing the investigator branch to fire so the full logic tree is visible even when real regime shifts are rare.